MarkYegon7/Mark-Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse who have been of great help.
+I want to thank Microverse  who have been of great help.
 Code reviewers were of great help

 <p align="right">(<a href="#readme-top">back to top</a>)</p>